maths22/paramsync/README.md

 ### Environment configuration

-Constancy may be partially configured using environment variables:
+Paramsync may be partially configured using environment variables:
-* `CONSTANCY_VERBOSE` - set this variable to any value to enable verbose mode
+* `PARAMSYNC_VERBOSE` - set this variable to any value to enable verbose mode
 * `CONSUL_HTTP_TOKEN` or `CONSUL_TOKEN` - use one of these variables (priority
   is given to `CONSUL_HTTP_TOKEN`) to set an explicit Consul token to use when interacting with the API.
 Otherwise, by default the agent's `acl_token` setting is used implicitly.
 * `VAULT_ADDR` and `VAULT_TOKEN` - if `consul.token_source` is set to `vault`
   or `vault.<label>`, these variables are used to authenticate to Vault.
-If `VAULT_TOKEN` is not set, Constancy will attempt to read a token from `~/.vault-token`.
+If `VAULT_TOKEN` is not set, Paramsync will attempt to read a token from `~/.vault-token`.
 If the `url` field is set, it will take priority over the `VAULT_ADDR` environment variable, but one or the other must be set.

 ## Roadmap

-Constancy is relatively new software.
+Paramsync is relatively new software.
 There's more to be done.
 Some ideas, which may or may not ever be implemented:

 * Using CAS to verify the key has not changed in the interim before updating/deleting